cbernardo/kicad-patches/README.md

 PATCHES:

-kicad_idftools.patch:
+kicad_idf_export.patch: [ rev. 4919 ]
+    This patch fixes a number of bugs in the IDF library and reimplements the IDFv3 export using the new IDF library.
+    The old minimal IDF3 support has been removed.
+The new IDF export was tested by exporting a number of existing projects and manually comparing the resulting IDF files.

+DEPRECATED PATCHES:

+kicad_idftools.patch: [DEPRECATED; code has been merged into KiCad]
     This is a work in progress and is stored here primarily for backup purposes.
 The IDF framework has been rewritten to support READ/WRITE.
 The improved framework can in principle be used for KiCad IDF import/export as well as generic IDF tools such as the IDF to VRML converter (work in progress).

-DEPRECATED PATCHES:

-idf_tools.patch: [ rev. 4657 ]
+idf_tools.patch: [DEPRECATED; code has been merged into KiCad]
     Adds tools for creating IDF component outlines:
         1. idfcyl: creates a cylindrical outline in horizontal or vertical orientation and with axial or radial leads.